 Sealing foam of GSV r. ( diameter of the GSV 0,9 cm )

-Since December 2006, we have successfully completed 12595 microfoam sessions – after moving to IHZ Berlin.
+Since December 2006, we have successfully completed 12761 microfoam sessions.

 Therapy access after Sealing Foam

 Sealing foam – therapy was 100% successful in incomplete truncal varicose veins of GSV and SSV.
-All veins were closed after 25 months.
+All veins were closed after 27 months.
 Nearly the same applies to the complete SSV.
-Again, the occlusion rate was 95%.
-Therapy of the complete GSV showed a closure rate of 93%.
+Again, the occlusion rate was 95% (63 SSV).
+Therapy of the complete GSV showed a closure rate of 91,8% (67 GSV)

 Side Effects after Sealing Foam

 Side effects were extremely rare.
-In about 1% of all cases we saw a brown discoloration (ecchymosis) over a long time.
-In one case puncture ulcers developed after external wound treatment with ointments and gel.
-In no case were post – therapeutic phlebitis or deep venous thrombosis to be seen (thrombosis prophylaxis only once intraoperatively).
+In about 3% of all cases we saw a brown discoloration (ecchymosis) over a long time.
+In one case multiple puncture ulcers developed after external wound treatment with ointments and gel.
+In 3 cases we found a post – therapeutic phlebitis after 3-5 weeks treatment in this summer.
+There was not to be found deep venous thrombosis (thrombosis prophylaxis only once intra operatively).

-Also, the neurological complications known from thermal procedures were not reported by our patients.
+Also, the neurological complications known from the radical stripping or thermal procedures were not reported by our patients.